Carbonell Fellowship in Law and Policy

 Michael Fahy 2001

-The Justice Action Center Graduate Fellowship is a one-year position that rewards a recent Law School graduate who has demonstrated exceptional commitment to social justice lawyering.
-The Graduate Fellow acts as liaison between the Center and current Law School students, Center alumni, and the larger legal community.
-The position offers a recent graduate the opportunity to develop legal and administrative skills while learning about and making contacts with legal advocacy groups throughout the New York City area.
-The Graduate Fellow is also encouraged to develop new projects for the Center consistent with the Fellow’s professional interests.
+The Justice Action Center Graduate Fellowship was a one-year position that rewarded a recent Law School graduate who demonstrated exceptional commitment to social justice lawyering.
+The Graduate Fellow served as liaison between the Center and Law School students, Center alumni, and the larger legal community.
+The position was designed to offer a recent graduate the opportunity to develop legal and administrative skills while learning about and making contacts with legal advocacy groups throughout the New York City area.
+The Graduate Fellow also developed new projects for the Center consistent with the Fellow’s professional interests.
 The last fellowship was awarded for the 2012–13 academic year.

 Past Graduate Fellows